emseers/mouse2015/README.md

 ##Important notes
  - Level data/code is source controlled here on github
  - All binary assets are stored on a shared Google Drive directory
- - Project settings/editor settings do not need to be synced to this repo at this time(?), use your judgment here.
+ - <del>Project settings/editor settings do not need to be synced to this repo at this time(?), use your judgment here.</del>

 ##Setup Instructions
 1. Clone repo